Spicy Chocolate Ice Cream (that's actually spicy)

 DIRECTIONS

-5. Mix heavy cream into the milk mixture and leave to chill for several hours or overnight.
+4. Strain and leave to chill for several hours or overnight.
 Put an empty ice cream container into the freezer.

 NOTES